All film screenings and public programs at BAMPFA have been temporarily canceled. Learn more

 David Thomson is the author of The Big Screen: The Story of the Movies—and What They Have Done to Us; Have You Seen . . . ?
 A Personal Introduction to 1,000 Films; and The New Biographical Dictionary of Film.

 Pupella Maggio, Magali Noël, Armando Brancia, Bruno Zanin,

-In Amarcord Fellini calls on the free-spirited fantasies of his later films, as well as the bittersweet comedy and intimate sense of detail of the early ones, to evoke a year in the life of this the small Italian coastal town of Rimini in the mid-1930s.
+In Amarcord, Fellini called on the free-spirited fantasies of his later films, as well as the bittersweet comedy and intimate sense of detail of the early ones, to evoke a year in the life of the small Italian coastal town of Rimini in the mid-1930s.
 Amarcord is filled with phantasmagorical gems from the director’s imagination.
-But the film is also rooted in history, filtered through memory: focusing on one family of perfectly normal eccentrics, Fellini examines their impact on one another’s lives and the impact of life on them through a series of interacting tales.
+But the film is also rooted in history, filtered through memory: focusing on one family of perfectly normal eccentrics, Fellini examined their impact on one another’s lives and the impact of life on them through a series of interacting tales.
 Fascism was a fact of life and, for Fellini, a focal point around which to examine the community, the Church, the state, and the family—all of the elements that made Mussolini’s acceptance possible.
-Like his protagonist Titta, in this film Fellini looks to the past for “the source of our illusions, our innocence and our feelings.”
-But for Fellini, it is also a catharsis: “I made Amarcord to finish with youth and tenderness,” he said.
+Like his protagonist, Titta, in this film Fellini looked to the past for “the source of our illusions, our innocence and our feelings.”
+But for Fellini, it was also a catharsis: “I made Amarcord to finish with youth and tenderness.”